kismetwireless/kismet-web-docs/content/en/docs/readme/installing/linux.md

 make -j$(nproc)
 ```

-Compiling modern C++ (such as the Kismet codebase) can require a significant amount of RAM.
-You may need to limit the number of parallel compile processes if you encounter memory errors during compiling.
+*WARNING*: Compiling modern C++ (such as the Kismet codebase) can require a *significant* amount of RAM.
+You may need to limit the
+number of parallel compile processes if you encounter memory errors during compiling.
+Typically if you have less than 16GB of ram,
+limit to `-j2` or `-j4`, and limit to `-j10` for 32GB of RAM.
+Adding more parallel compiles than you have CPU cores is also rarely
+beneficial.

 #### Compile-time dependency errors